sambody/inkscape-grid-maker/README.md

 ### Other inkscape guide extensions

-- I have also made [a series of other guides related inkscape extensions](https://github.com/sambody/inkscape-guide-tools), to add guides through the center of the document, add margin guides and remove guides.
+- I have also made [a series of other guide related inkscape extensions](https://github.com/sambody/inkscape-guide-tools): extensions to add guides through the center of the document, add margin guides and remove selected guides.

 ### Other grid related tools for web design